hsandid/SmartIrrigationSystem/docs/pages/Back-End-Server/Tracked-Events.md

 folder: Back-End-Server
 ---

+**Disclaimer :**
+- Back-End System has been fully designed by *Roaa Al-Feel*
+- Back-end is still under testing.
+As such, an URI will not be made publicly available until our back-end has been fully tested and deployed on a cloud platform.

 All events we want to track in the back-end server and the front-end mobile application/web interface for analytics are displayed here